 A standard example of a soft magic system is the supernatural discipline of naming in The Name of the Wind by Patrick Rothfuss.

 The rules governing this central branch of the overarching magic system are vague at best.
-Very little is known about this realm of magic except for a select few individuals.
+As a result, very little is known about this realm of magic except for a select few individuals.
 Some individuals even believe naming to be mere folklore.

 All that is known of naming is that each object in the universe has a true name.
-When this true name is spoken by a magical user, they are able to wield immeasurable power over this specific object.
+When a magical user speaks this true name, they can wield immeasurable power over this specific object.

 These ambiguous, transcendental guidelines leave the door open for endless magical possibilities.